davidstevenrose/Find-A-Group/README.md

 # Instructions
 1. Click the "Clone or download" button on this repository
 2. Select the "Download ZIP" option
-3. Extract the ZIP file
+3. Extract the ZIP folder
-4. Run the file named "Find-A-Group.jar"
+4. In the extracted folder, run the file named "Find-A-Group.jar"